-Cedar Pond is a 22-acre fresh water pond with a 593-acre watershed of primarily industrial (quarry) and urbanized (developed residential) land.
-In-lake water quality is dependent on the quality of surface water entering the lake from the watershed, especially stormwater runoff quality.
+Linsley Pond is a small 23-acre fresh water pond with an 823-acre watershed of primarily industrial (quarry) and urbanized (developed residential) land and includes the Cedar Pond watershed.
+In-lake water quality is dependent on the quality of surface water entering the lake from the watershed, especially stormwater quality.
 Inadequate stormwater controls have lead to a decline in runoff water quality and high variability of in-lake water quality.
 Excessive anthropogenic phosphorus loading over time has led to increased frequency and duration of algal blooms.
 Internal loading has also been identified as a contributor of phosphorus and should not be ignored.
-It is estimated that 11-13% of the annual phosphorus budget is provided through internal loading from the sediment, mostly entering the water column in summer and early autumn.
+It is estimated that 24-28% of the annual phosphorus budget is provided through internal loading from the sediment, mostly entering the water column in summer and early autumn.

-Multiple nutrient loading approaches provide estimates of the phosphorus loads to Cedar Pond that can be compared to desirable loading levels, in order to comply with water quality standards and use attainment goals.
-The current loading of phosphorus is estimated to be 76 to 113 kg/yr.
-Background phosphorus loading was estimated to be 32 kg/yr.
-As such, a 58-72% reduction in current total phosphorus load would be necessary to return the watershed to expected "background" loading conditions.
+Multiple nutrient loading approaches provide estimates of the phosphorus loads to Linsley Pond that can be compared to desirable loading levels, in order to comply with water quality standards and use attainment goals.
+The current estimated loading range for phosphorus is 95 to 110 kg/yr.

+Background phosphorus loading was estimated to be 42 kg/yr.
+As such, a 56-62% reduction in current total phosphorus load would be necessary to return the watershed to expected "background" loading conditions.